 With so many wearables on the market today, choosing a fitness tracker or smartwatch can be difficult.
 The right one for you will be based on your individual needs; whether it’s step counting, sleep tracking or 24/7 heart rate tracking, there’s something for everyone.

-We’ve seen quite a few new wearables recently from Fitbit, Garmin and other manufacturers, and the final months of 2017 should be no different.
+We’ve seen quite a few new wearables recently from Fitbit, Garmin and other manufacturers, and 2018 should be no different.
 Read on for our pick of the best, broken them down across various categories.

 Jump to best